mondwan/py-tb_attack_list/README.md

 NOTE1: Each of the combination of troops is treated as one special type

-* By error contents
+* By error

 Targets with errors like getting locked will be deleted

-Above algorithms can be work alone or working together which give you more powers on filtering.
+Above algorithms can be working in either chain or composition mode which give you more powers on filtering.

 @author: Mond Wan